kaputnikGo/PilferShushJammer/README.md

 Jammers run as a foreground service

-Build update: compile API 28 (Pie, 9.0), Android Studio 4.0 stable
+Build update: compile API 29 (Q, 10.0), Android Studio 4.0 stable

 Note: On devices running Android 9 (API level 28) or higher, apps running in the background cannot access the microphone.
 Therefore, your app should record audio only when it's in the foreground or